(Image: Zen Buddha Silence by Marilyn Barbone.)

 But the point is that if you, as a value investor, buy something at 20% of probable intrinsic value, and the stock then drops 50% and you buy a bunch more, your investment now has 10x upside instead of 5x, and simultaneously, your investment is now probably safer.

-Having an already high expected return stock double, while at the same time having the downside risk get cut in half, is completely contrary to what is taught in modern finance theory.
+Having the expected return from your investment double, while at the same time having the downside risk get cut in half, is completely contrary to what is taught in modern finance theory.
 Finance theory says that a higher potential return always requires higher risk.
-Yet the experience of many value investors is that very often an increase in potential return also means a decrease in risk.
-Thus, a value investor cheers (and backs up the truck) when his or her best idea keeps going down in price, and this happens quite often.
+Yet the experience of many value investors is that quite often an increase in potential return also means a decrease in risk.
+Thus, a value investor cheers (and backs up the truck) when his or her best idea keeps going down in price, and this happens routinely.

 Thinking for Yourself

 The best time to buy is when the crowd is most fearful.
+But this requires thinking for yourself.
 A good example is when Buffett put 40% of BPL into American Express after the Salad Oil Scandal.
 Miller:

 Buffett thought it was conservative and rational to put 40% of the Partnership assets into American Express.
 Buffett had amended the Ground Rules of the Partnership to include a provision that allowed up to 40% of BPL’s assets to be in a single security under conditions “coupling an extremely high probability that our facts and reasoning are correct with a very low probability that anything could drastically change the underlying value of the investment.”